Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Results

 \subsection{Efficiency of PRF}

 \textbf{RQ5: What is the impact of PRF models on the efficiency of reranking and retrieval?}

 To answer this question, we study the efficiency of the PRF approaches and the baseline models.
 Low query latency -- the time required for a ranker to produce a ranking in answer to a query -- is an essential feature for the deployment of retrieval methods into real-time search engines.
-The query latency of the investigated methods is summarised in Table~\ref{table:efficiency}.
+The query latency of the investigated methods is summarised in Table~\ref{table:efficiency} and Figure~\ref{fig:trade-off-figure}\footnote{We have produced a fully annotated version of this image that includes each model name and made it available for online consultation at: \url{https://github.com/ielab/Neural-Relevance-Feedback-Public/blob/master/figures/trade-off-with-label.pdf}}.

 The dense retrievers studied in this work (R and A) have a comparable query latency to BM25, with the latter being 10ms faster.
 Applying vector-based PRF to dense retrievers (R+PRF-R and A+PRF-A) has a comparable impact on query latency to BM25+RM3, with the latter being 23--34ms faster.
 The latency values measured in our experiments are compatible with the requirements of real-time search engines.
 On the other hand, applying vector-based PRF to BM25+BERT, as a reranking stage(BB+PRF-R and BB+PRF-A), has a high query latency, similar to that of BM25+BERT.
 Lastly, we found the two-stage BM25+BERT-Large to be the least efficient (up to 2 orders of magnitude slower than other methods) except the text-based PRF approaches(BB+PRF).
 While BERT and BERT-Large reranking models consider only the top 1,000 passages from BM25, their query latency remains impractical for real-time search engines, the BB+PRF approaches actually creates more queries from one original query, hence leads to worse query latency overall.